vrvarm/Bantu-AI/README.md

  4) I have restarted this project but this time using a youtube video to assist me. the program works and I am making a lot progress compared to the initial stage of this project.
 However, I still need to make a lot of improvements to reach my goal.
  Working Model of Bantu AI: COMPLETED

+ 5) So far, I have added comments on what other stuff I can do with jarvis, and mostly worked on opening a browser and connecting a pre-trained to jarvis AI.
+Also, I worked on error handling with these changes.
+Browser Machine and Pre-train Attachment: COMPLETED